berrybell/react-spring-blog/README.md

 ## Installation

+To run this, you need to have an accessible MongoDB instance that you can connect to.
+To get started, visit [MongoDB's official tutorial](https://docs.mongodb.com/manual/).

+Once you're done, clone this to your computer.
 To compile the package into an executable JAR and start it, open the folder in your terminal and run the following commands:

 ```
 mvn package -DskipTests